agsb/jelly/README.md

 Use signals and latchs to read or write.

-Just any device could be as a tape
+Any device could be "as" a tape

 PS.

 Could be same tape for data and code just with diferent pointer positions

 ## Op-Codes

-discrete 16 opcodes
+Any byte code with upper nibble diferent of 0 is just skiped, and lower nibble goes for discrete 16 opcodes:

         // classic brainfuck